<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=1448210&amp;fmt=gif">

-Forecasting the Future of Public Electric Vehicle (EV) Charging Infrastructure
+The Future of Electric Vehicle (EV) Charging Infrastructure: Key Forecasts and Trends

 From the number of available public charge points to revenue generation, ABI Research has released a new market data report that identifies forecasts and key trends for EV charging infrastructure.
 Our report findings will help the industry better understand the path to electrification and the market opportunities it presents.

 As the number of EVs on the road increases, so will the number of public charge points required to power them.
-ABI Research forecasts Plug-in Electric Vehicle (PEV) sales to increase from 16.84 million in 2024 to 63.4 million by 2034 (around 60% of total passenger vehicle sales).
+ABI Research forecasts EV sales (including Battery EVs and Plug-in Hybrid Electric Vehicles (PHEVs) sales to increase from 18.68 million in 2025 to 68.5 million by 2035 (around 68% of total passenger vehicle sales).
 More than half of all these EV sales will originate from the Asia-Pacific market.
 This is a region that especially relies on public charging infrastructure, given the lack of home charging options in China.

 Despite there being far more AC charging points than DC ones, the latter still generates greater energy demand.
 ABI Research reports that AC chargers will require a little more than 11 TWh in 2024, compared to more than 38 TWh for DC chargers.
 By 2034, EV charging infrastructure will require about 448 TWh to satisfy energy demand, with DC chargers accounting for 333 TWh alone.